bigdevwhale/marat555.github.io/_posts/2019-02-11-telegram-bot.md

 **[TolkienQuotesBot](https://telegram.me/TolkienQuotesBot)** - here it is.

 But then I decided to transfer the functionality of hourly sending a message to the channel **([jrr_tolkien_quotes](https://t.me/jrr_tolkien_quotes))** in order to reduce the number of requests from my server.
-I did this simply by adding a bot to the telegram channel and giving it administrator rights, and in the code I just send messages to this channel every hour.
+I did this simply by adding a bot to the telegram channel and giving it administrator rights, and in the code, I just send messages to this channel every hour.

 ## Channels